sushi133/NanoString-RNAseq-crosswalk-project/README.md

 Comparison of True vs Predicted Counts for both models.

 ## Objective:

 This code evaluates the accuracy of prediction models for transforming data from one platform (Platform 1) to another (Platform 2) based on genomic counts.
-The models are compared to assess which performs better at predicting post-treatment data.
-The correlation between genes, platforms, and treatment stages is key to simulating realistic genomic data.